-A host cannot "see" a RAID controller UNLESS the following is configured:
+A host computer cannot "see" a RAID controller UNLESS the following is configured:

-- 1. (a) a logical unit has been created - (b) at least one logical unit is mapped to a host ID or LUN via the RS-232/front panel interface - 2. (a) the "in-band SCSI" connection with the host is established. - (b) the RAID controller is configured to appear as a peripheral device on the channel bus connected to host
+- 1. (a) a logical unit has been created - (b) at least one logical unit is mapped to a host ID or LUN via the RS-232/LCD keypad interface - 2. (a) the "in-band SCSI" connection with the host is established. - (b) the RAID controller is configured to appear as a peripheral device on the channel bus connected to host computer

-If users want to start configuring a RAID system from the host before any RAID configuration is made, the host will not be able to "see" the RAID controller.
-In order for a host to "see" the controller, it will be necessary to define the controller as a peripheral device.
+With a brand new array, there is no association between disk drive configurations and the logical ID/LUN presentations on the host bus.
+If users want to start configuring a RAID system from the host before any RAID configuration is made, the host will not be able to "see" the RAID subsystem.
+In order for a host to "see" the subsystem, it will be necessary to define the controller as a peripheral device.